windwhiterain/crate_python/README.md

 ### Access Python in Rust
 - see [pyo3: call python from rust](https://pyo3.rs/v0.15.1/python_from_rust)
 - every *python crate*'s python project can be import.
+### Note
+- be cautious when activate generated virtual environmnet, they might be removed so that pdm might find a broken python create virtual environment.